mapbender/mapbender-documentation/en/quickstart.rst

 user- and group information of the logged-in user to a WMS request.
 You can also add hard coded values.

-The following example shows the definition of the parameter "group" which transfers the group-value of the logged-in user.
+The following example shows the definition of the parameter "group", which transfers the group-value of the logged-in user.

 .. image:: ../figures/mapbender3_vendor_specific_parameter.png